wuhao000/antd-mobile-vue3/src/generated/date-picker/demo1.txt

 import enUs from 'antd-mobile/lib/date-picker/locale/en_US';
-import Vue from 'vue';
-import Component from 'vue-class-component';
+import {Options, Vue} from 'vue-class-component';
 import {Prop} from 'vue-property-decorator';
 import DatePicker from '../index';

+const DatePickerItem = DatePicker.Item;
 const nowTimeStamp = Date.now();
 const now = new Date(nowTimeStamp);
 // GMT is not currently observed in the UK.
 So use UTC now.